 By the time students graduate from The Wesley School, they are expected to:

-Be literate in reading, math, science, and social studies and be well grounded in foreign languages, art, music, computer technology, drama, speech, PE, and library skills.
+Be literate in reading, math, science, and social studies and be well grounded in foreign language, art, music, computer technology, drama, speech, PE, and library skills.

 Be able to demonstrate their ability to think at the highest level, to be competent problem solvers, and to work cooperatively.